 What are my options for examining the microbiome?

 We use either targeted sequencing of ‘marker genes’, such as the 16S rRNA gene, or ‘shotgun’ metagenomics.
 Several factors, including experimental goals, timeframe, and available $$ will influence which method you choose.
 Marker gene sequencing is relatively inexpensive, can accommodate large numbers of samples (in the hundreds), but takes us some time to turn around and ultimately does not give species- or strain-level resolution of the community.
 In contrast, metagenomics is more expensive, is typically lower throughput, but we can turn this around much faster and this method can provide a higher resolution view of the community, including functional potential (i.e. gene content).

 Sure, but there are some considerations.
 Typically, we handle samples with relatively high microbial biomass (e.g. stool or soil).
 If you are interested in profiling the skin microbiome, or environmental surfaces, then you have to consider that you’ll be dealing with extremely low biomass.
 This means your study design should include extra precautions to control for contamination and artifacts.

 All runs should include the following controls:

-- water blank - this is just water from the kit used to extract the DNA.
-This controls for any potential nucleic acid contaimination present in your kit reagent.
+- Water Blank - this is just water from the kit used to extract the DNA.
+This controls for any potential nucleic acid contamination present in your kit reagent.
 This ‘kitome’ has been well documented in this paper to be an important issue.